rohan-v8rma/Tech-Tips/Networking/README.md

 - While CSP is mainly used to protect the client's interests by controlling the resources that can be loaded and executed by the client.

 Both CSP and CORS play an important role in securing web applications, they complement each other and can be used together to provide a more complete security model.

 ---

+# Caching

+Caching is the ability to store copies of frequently accessed data in several places along the ***request-response path***.

+- When a consumer requests a resource representation, the request goes through a cache or a series of caches (local cache, proxy cache, or reverse proxy) toward the service hosting the resource.

+  If any of the caches along the request path has a fresh copy of the requested representation, it uses that copy to satisfy the request.
+If none of the caches can satisfy the request, the request travels to the service (or origin server as it is formally known).

+- By using HTTP headers, an origin server indicates whether a response can be cached and, if so, by whom, and for how long.

+  Caches along the response path can take a copy of a response, but only if the ***caching metadata*** (**HTTP headers**, etcetera) allows them to do so.

+- Optimizing the network using caching improves the overall quality-of-service in the following ways:
+  - Reduce bandwidth
+  - Reduce latency
+  - Reduce load on servers
+  - Hide network failures

+> ***Note***: For caching in REST APIs, visit [here](../APIs/README.md#caching-in-rest-apis).

+---